HSDM Secures $3 Million Grant to Expand Dental Public Health in Rural Areas

 “As a state without a dental school or residency programs, New Hampshire’s collaboration with HSDM will help to grow its dental workforce with the advanced skill-set and cultural competency required to meet the needs of underserved residents, especially those in rural areas with limited resources.”
 Tavares said.

 New Hampshire is one of the smallest states, yet nine of its ten counties are considered “rural.”
 Its population is most sparse in the northern and western regions of the state where distance creates a challenge in accessing dental care.
 Several counties in northern N.H. are designated as low-income Dental Health Professional Shortage Areas.
 Additionally, N.H. is a state with one of the oldest median ages.
 The aging population includes the dental workforce, with nearly half of N.H. dentists over age 55 with plans to retire on the horizon.
-The grant will help establish a new pipeline of providers trained in serving the needs of rural communities.
+The grant will help establish a new stream of providers trained in serving the needs of rural communities.

 “We propose to create an Advanced Education in General Dentistry (AEGD) residency led by Dr. John Zdanowicz assistant professor in OHPE, and add a dedicated track to our Dental Public Health residency led by Dr. Steffany Chamut, Co-PI and instructor in OHPE, to address oral health care delivery in rural areas with a focus on vulnerable, elderly and underserved groups," said Dr. Christine Riedy, chair and associate professor of OHPE at HSDM.